Privacy Notice - TIE Applications

 We will keep your information for different periods of time, depending on what we are using it for.
 We only keep your information for as long as we need to, after which we will either securely delete the information.

-For the purpose of a TIE application - we will keep the information you provide to populate our local register of disabled children and young people until their 20th birthday, followed by a further 7 years.
+For the purpose of a TIE application - we will keep the information you provide to populate our local register of disabled children and young people until the applicant's 25th birthday.

 Photographs or scanned copies of photographs will be kept for the duration that the associated TIE card is valid.
 A new photograph will be requested at the point of renewal.
 Expiry of the TIE card does not mean that your details are removed from the TIE register, only that the associated activity discount card has expired.